Suginami Ibaraki, Japan Travel Guide

 Ōmiya Hachimangū Shrine (大宮八幡宮): One of Tokyo's largest and most significant Shinto shrines.
 It has the nickname "belly button of Tokyo" because of its historically central location.
 The shrine features expansive, beautiful grounds, a large main hall, and ancient trees that create a serene atmosphere.

-Always check official websites for current hours and exhibition schedules before your visit to any museum or cultural institution.
+Always check official websites for current hours and exhibition schedules before your visit to any institution or cultural institution.

 Explore quiet streets for unique antique stores, independent bookstores, and quaint cafes.
 This area offers a subdued and elegant atmosphere.